loteoo/ks/README.md

 # Keychain Secrets manager

-Secrets manager for the command-line powered by the Keychain tools already available on macOS systems.
+Command-line secrets manager powered by the Keychain tools already available on macOS systems.

 It's a tiny, straightforward CLI that let's you securely store and retrieve encrypted secrets without any additional third parties involved.

 It's built as a small wrapper around the native `security` command, so it's fast, works offline and is fully interoperable with the Keychain Access app.
-This way you can also manage your secrets via the UI as well.
+This way you can also manage your secrets via a UI as well.

 This is for you if: